syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 }
 ```

-> No data stored in local storage when `EnablePersistance` is disabled.
+> No data is stored in local storage when the `EnablePersistance` is disabled.

 ## Handling gantt state manually